 This programme focuses on contemporary approaches in the support and treatment available for people with mental health problems.
 Students undertake practice learning experience for 50% of the course in a broad range of placements within NHS Greater Glasgow and Clyde.
 These include NHS community and hospital placements as well as independent and voluntary sector experience.

 Values and Rights based Nursing practice, Health Improvement, Contemporary Health Care Delivery, Introduction to Evidence Based Practice.

 Working in interprofessional teams.
 Understanding experiences of recovery in mental health, Human Response to Stress and Vulnerability.

 Applying evidence based practice.
 Psychosocial interventions in mental health, Enhancing Skills in Mental Health Nursing.

-3 Highers at BBC including English plus National 5 Maths.
-For widening access entry contact the institution.
+Standard entry: 3 Highers at BBC including English plus National 5 Maths or Applications of Maths

 You must pass a health screen and a criminal record check and attend an information session to meet NMC requirements.

 School of Health and Life Sciences